ParinVachhani/personal-site/README.md

 >You can simply fork/clone/download this repository, upload to your server or deploy to **Netlify** and create your own blog.
 Remember to delete the contents of `/content/post` before uploading or deploying it.

+And yes this blog deploys on Netlify (https://www.ragasirtahk.tk/).
 ![Deploys by Netlify](https://www.netlify.com/img/global/badges/netlify-dark.svg "Deploys by Netlify")